jordantrizz/zshbop/README.md

  --- | --- |
-update | Update this repository an pull down any updates from sub-modules. setup_environment | Installed the necessary packages.
+update | Update this repository an pull down any updates from sub-modules. setup_environment | Installed the necessary packages. pk | Print out all public keys in ".ssh" folder

 ## General
 Alias | Description|